-Tangoio Falls Scenic Reserve Walks: Discover Lush Forest and Waterfalls
+Tangoio Falls Scenic Reserve Walks: Explore Stunning Forests and Majestic Waterfalls

-• Explore the 4.4 km Tangoio Walkway, featuring lush native forest and scenic views of diverse landscapes.
+• Traverse the 4.4 km Tangoio Walkway, immersing yourself in dense native forest and captivating scenic views across varied terrains.

-• Witness the stunning 25m Tangoio Falls and the secluded 10m Te Ana Falls during your hike.
+• Marvel at the striking 25m Tangoio Falls and the hidden 10m Te Ana Falls, both showcasing nature’s raw beauty on your hike.

-• Encounter native wildlife such as tui and kereru while appreciating the reserve's unique flora and fauna.
+• Spot native wildlife like tui and kereru, while admiring the reserve’s unique blend of flora and fauna along the trails.

-• Ensure safety by wearing good footwear and checking trail conditions before your visit, especially after rain.
+• Prioritize safety by wearing sturdy footwear and checking trail conditions before your visit, particularly after rainfall.

 Location and Access

-Tangoio Falls Scenic Reserve is located in the beautiful Hawke's Bay region of New Zealand's North Island, about 20-27 km north of Napier.
-To reach the reserve, you can drive via State Highway 2 (SH2) towards Wairoa.
+Tangoio Falls Scenic Reserve lies in the picturesque Hawke’s Bay region of New Zealand’s North Island, approximately 20-27 km north of Napier.
+Accessing the reserve is straightforward via State Highway 2 (SH2) heading towards Wairoa.

-After about 15 km, turn left onto Tangoio Road, which leads you straight to the reserve's car park.
-The parking area is spacious and free, making it a convenient option for your visit.
+After about 15 km on SH2, turn left onto Tangoio Road, which guides you directly to the reserve’s car park.
+The parking area is free and offers ample space for visitors.

-If you prefer public transportation, take a bus from Napier to Wairoa and arrange for a taxi or rideshare to the reserve, which takes about 30 minutes.
-Keep in mind, though, that public transport doesn't go directly to the reserve.
+For those opting for public transport, buses from Napier to Wairoa are available, followed by a taxi or rideshare to the reserve, taking around 30 minutes.
+Note that direct public transport to the site isn’t offered.

 Tracks and Trails

-Each route offers unique features, from gentle streams to stunning waterfalls, ensuring a memorable experience.
+Each path presents distinct features, from tranquil streams to awe-inspiring waterfalls, ensuring an unforgettable outdoor experience.

 Walkway Overview and Features

-Nestled within the stunning Tangoio Falls Scenic Reserve, the walkway offers a captivating 4.4 km journey through diverse landscapes, including native forest, open grassland, and both old and new pine plantations.
+Within the breathtaking Tangoio Falls Scenic Reserve, the 4.4 km Tangoio Walkway offers a scenic journey through diverse landscapes, including native forest, grasslands, and pine plantations.

 Safety and Accessibility Tips